-Sea of Thieves is one of the newest video games from Microsoft for the Xbox One and Windows 10 PC.
-The game brings a lot to the table where multiplayer is concerned because there’s no single player experience here.
+Sea of Thieves is one of the newest video games from Microsoft for the Xbox One and Windows 11/10 PC.
+The game brings a lot to the table where multiplayer is concerned because there’s no single-player experience here.

-The title is also available via the Game Pass subscription service where gamers pay $10 per month to play hundreds of games until you fall through the ground.
-It’s a great deal, therefore, all fans of the Xbox platform should take advantage of it.
+The title is also available via the Game Pass subscription service, where gamers pay $10 monthly to play hundreds of games until they fall through the ground.
+It’s a great deal; therefore, all fans of the Xbox platform should take advantage of it.

-Despite the amount of work Microsoft is placed into Sea of Thieves, this game is not perfect.
+Despite the amount of work, Microsoft is placing into Sea of Thieves; this game is not perfect.
 One major issue some users have come across in recent times is the inability to update the game via the Microsoft Store.

 We’re updating Sea of Thieves, It should be ready to use again shortly.